George Kuepper and Mardi Dodson

-Multiple Cropping.
 1976.
 ASA Special Publication No. 27.
-American Society of Agronomy, 677 So.
-Segoe Rd., Madison, WI.
-378 p.
+American Society of Agronomy, Madison, WI.

 1993.
 By Joel Grossman and William Quarles.
 The IPM Practitioner.
 April. p.
 1-11.

 An excellent synopsis of intercropping.
 The IPM Practitioner, published 10 times per year, is a benefit of membership in the Bio-Integral Resource Center (BIRC).
 Annual membership for individuals costs $35.